-The following Performance Graph illustrates the yearly cumulative total shareholder return on a \$100 investment in CN's common shares compared with the cumulative total return of the S&P/TSX and the S&P 500 Indices from the period beginning December 31, 2010 to the period ended December 31, 2015.
+The table below compares the total direct compensation awarded to our President and CEO over the past five years, as reflected in the Summary Compensation Table, to the current value (both realized and realizable) as at December 31, 2016.
+Compensation outcomes are set against the performance graph which indicates the yearly cumulative total shareholder return on a \$100 investment in CN's common shares compared with the cumulative total return of the S&P/TSX and the S&P 500 Indices from the period beginning December 31, 2011 to the period ended December 31, 2016.
 It assumes reinvestment of all dividends during the covered period.